How to Buy a House home

 It works in reverse, too: For a given loan amount, the loan with the longer term has lower payments than the one with the shorter term.

 This doesn't mean a 30-year loan is always the best, because you wind up paying a lot more interest on a 30-year loan vs. a 15-year loan.
-In short, get a 15-year loan if you can, but certainly take a 30-year loan on your dream home if that's all the bank will give you.
+In short, get a 15-year loan if you can afford it, but certainly take a 30-year loan on your dream home if that's all the bank will give you.
 (And then try to pay the loan off in 15 years.)
-There's more about 15 vs. 30 year loans on our loans page.
+There's more about 15 vs. 30 year loans on my loans page.

 A better credit score.
 The better your credit rating, the more money the bank will loan you.
 The bank uses your credit rating to help determine what Housing Ratio and Debt Ratio they'll allow you.
 (See above, under "Lower Monthy Debt Payments".
 The amount of extra loan you can get is similar to what you can get for making a bigger down payment.